aixigo/PREvant/docs/companions.md

 - When PREvant uses Kubernetes as the infrastructure runtime, the bootstrap containers need to output [Kubernetes manifests][k8s-manifest].

-  Make sure to put out YAML that is compatible with 1.1 and 1.2 (For example, bitnami helm charts have been adjusted in part in that regard, see [here][zookeeper-yaml-1.2-pr] and [here][kafka-yaml-1.2-pr])
+  Make sure to output YAML that is compatible with 1.1 and 1.2 (For example, bitnami helm charts have been adjusted in part in that regard, see [here][zookeeper-yaml-1.2-pr] and [here][kafka-yaml-1.2-pr])
 - Docker: not yet implemented but the aim is to support [Docker